 As a responsible employer, we take the welfare of our employees (and others working on our behalf) seriously.
 Our whistleblowing policy encourages employees to report wrongdoing (including exploitation) in any form.
 We are committed to investigating all matters raised through our whistleblowing policy via robust and transparent processes.

-We are also in the process of developing a user-friendly on-site practical guide for our operational parts of the business, designed to clarify what to do in the event of concerns being raised around individuals from our supply chain who may be the victim of slavery/forced labour.
+We have also developed a user-friendly on-site practical guide for our operational parts of the business, designed to clarify what to do in the event of concerns being raised around individuals from our supply chain who may be the victim of slavery/forced labour.

 ISG is a member of the Gangmasters and Labour Abuse Authority (“GLAA”) Construction Protocol.
 This involves a collaboration with some of the biggest names in the UK construction industry to develop innovative and creative ways to get ahead of those who may be looking to exploit workers.
 We recognise that pro-active action is required to help safeguard the rights and freedoms of certain vulnerable individuals.
 ISG is committed to working in partnership with this peer group to share information which may stop or prevent exploitation of workers within the construction industry and to collaborate in helping to raise awareness of the subject and the issues that surround it.

 During early 2021, at the request of the Statutory Board of Directors, a new forum was established to address slavery and forced labour risks around the business.
 The aim of this new forum is to ensure a greater representation of key areas of the business in discussing/agreeing anti-slavery priorities and helping to further mitigate potential risk.
-The forum, which meets on a regular basis to assess and review the progress and actions taken, now involves greater operational and supply chain representation, to include the Group Commercial Director, Head of Sustainability, Operational Improvement Director, Head of Compliance, Managing Director and Legal Counsel representation, and the Company Secretary.
+The forum, which meets at regular intervals throughout the year, assess and review the progress and actions taken; involvement in this forum includes, our Managing Director (UK Construction), Operations Director (Fit Out), Head of Sustainability, Head of Compliance, Legal Counsel representation, Group Health & Safety Director and the Company Secretary.

-Members of this forum recently took part in an externally facilitated workshop, to consider actions taken to date within the business, future priorities, and resourcing requirements.
+During 2021, various members of this forum took part in an externally facilitated workshop, to consider actions taken to date within the business, future priorities, and resourcing requirements.
+We have commissioned proposals from three external consultants to assist with our modern slavery obligations and priorities and will select one for approval by the Statutory Board.

 In identifying the risk that modern slavery poses to our business, there are a number of industry publications that we have reviewed in order to understand the context of our key risks.
 Reviewed publications included: